QubitProducts/qubit-react/README.md

 #### Determining render function

 When a wrapper is first mounted, it creates an object under `window.__qubit.react.components[id]`, where the `id` is unique to the wrapper.
-There are two things on the object we care about:
+There are three things on the object we care about:

 ```js
 {